Ashadozzaman/DevOps/linux/class3/class3.md

 $ grep -n -A 1 -B 2 'monitor' class3.md
 ```
 - `-n` will show line number
-- `-A` 1 will show 1 lines after the matching line.
+- `-A` 1 will show 1 line after the matching line.
 - `-B` 2 will show 2 lines before the matching line.

 ```